Sam Silverman

 Google Scholar, Github, Twitter, CV

-I am a fourth-year PhD student in Computer Science at Boston University (BU), where I am a member of the Shape Lab advised by Emily Whiting.
+I am a fifth-year PhD candidate in Computer Science at Boston University, where I am a member of the Shape Design & Computation Lab advised by Emily Whiting.
 My research leverages Machine Learning and Computational Mechanics to design structures and materials with optimized behaviors.

 Before starting my PhD, I obtained a Master's in Computer Science from Columbia University, where I worked with Brian A. Smith, and a Bachelor's in Computer Science from the University of Massachusetts Amherst.